NH4OH-35/Donutsmp-price-tracker/README.md

 Check the box that says: Add Python to PATH
 (This is very important)

-After that open cmd and run:
+After that, open cmd and run:
 pip install matplotlib
 pip install pyinstaller

-If the script is not running that means you did not add python to path.
-(If you did not add python to path you need to go to setting and uninstall python and run the installer again the add python to path should be on the bottom of the installer)
+If the script is not running, you have not added Python to the path.
+(If you did not add Python to path, you need to go to settings and uninstall ,Python and run the installer again The add Python to the path should be at the bottom of the installer)

-If pip isn’t recognized, use full Python path:
+If pip isn’t recognised, use the full Python path:
 C:\Users\YOUR USER NAME\AppData\Local\Programs\Python\Python313\python.exe -m pip install pyinstaller

+Sometimes the script does not close properly, just go to task manager to fully close it